-With problem loans/gross loans of 1.1% as of the end of June 2020, SGKB's problem loan ratio is now more in line with that of its closest Swiss banking peers, although its coverage ratio of 15.6% is low when compared with its peers.
-The bank's exposure to regional corporates, and small and medium-sized enterprises results in somewhat higher problem loan ratios than what is reported in traditional retail mortgage loans.
-However, we believe that SGKB's risk management and controls allow for adequate assessment of the bank's inherent asset-quality risk, aided by a fair degree of diversification in its corporate loan book.
+With problem loans/gross loans of 1.1% as of year-end 2020, SGKB's problem loan ratio remains elevated compared to its Swiss banking peers, while its coverage ratio of 26.7% as of year-end 2020 remains low when compared to its peers (despite a material improvement from the 20.2% recorded as of year-end 20191).
+The bank's exposure to regional large corporates as well as small and medium-sized enterprises results in somewhat higher problem loan ratios than what is reported for traditional retail mortgage loans in Switzerland.
+However, we believe that SGKB's risk management and controls allow for adequate assessment of the bank's inherent asset-quality risks, aided by a fair degree of diversification in its corporate loan book.

-SGKB's mortgage loan book (CHF 25.0 billion as of the end of June 2020), which is concentrated in the Canton of St. Gallen and Appenzell-Ausserrhoden, grew at a compound average growth rate of 4.6% during 2008-19, compared with 4.0% for the Swiss market, partially driven by the takeover of Vadian Bank in 2014.
-Although growth had slowed to 2.5% in 2018, the mortgage book expanded again by 4.2% in 2019, which, in combination with the previous expansion of the mortgage book, increased the bank's susceptibility to potential shocks from the domestic real estate markets.
-However, we believe the bank is well positioned to absorb the impact of the mortgage book expansion with limited pressure on its capitalisation (for further details, see our report Swiss cantonal banks can absorb house price shock).
-The bank's loan book is also highly granular, with only a small proportion having loan-to-value ratios above 60%.
+SGKB's residential and commercial mortgage loan book (CHF25.3 billion as of year-end 2020), which is concentrated in the Canton of St. Gallen and Appenzell-Ausserrhoden, grew at a compound average growth rate of 4.4% during 2008-20, compared with 3.9% for the Swiss market, partially driven by the takeover of Vadian Bank in 2014.
+Despite the fact that the above-average growth did not continue in 2020 (+2.5% at SGKB versus +3.2% for the Swiss domestic market), the previous expansion of the mortgage book has increased the bank's susceptibility to potential shocks from the domestic real estate markets.
+However, we believe the bank would be well positioned to absorb any potential weakening of the Swiss housing market as its mortgage loan book is highly granular, with only a small proportion exhibiting a loan-to-value ratio above 60% (for further details, see our report Swiss cantonal banks can absorb house price shock).